huggingface/blog/leaderboard-contextual.md

 At the moment, most evaluations of instruction-tuned large multimodal models (LMMs) focus on testing how well models can respond to human instructions posed as questions or imperative sentences (“Count this”, “List that”, etc) over images... but not how well they understand context-sensitive text-rich scenes!

-That’s why we created ConTextual, a Context-sensitive Text-rich visuaL reasoning dataset for evaluating LMMs.
+That’s why we (researchers from University of California Los Angeles) created ConTextual, a Context-sensitive Text-rich visuaL reasoning dataset for evaluating LMMs.
 We also released a leaderboard, so that the community can see for themselves which models are the best at this task.

 <script type="module" src="https://gradio.s3-us-west-2.amazonaws.com/3.45.1/gradio.js"> </script>
 <gradio-app theme_mode="light" space="ucla-contextual/contextual_leaderboard"></gradio-app>